Consultation: NSW retail electricity tariff reforms

 - Service and installation rules

-We’re consulting on changes to retail tariff reforms to strengthen consumer protections in the evolving energy market.
+From 11 December 2025 to 2 February 2026, we undertook public consultation on the implementation of retail electricity tariff reforms in NSW.
+Our aim was to strengthen consumer protections in the evolving energy market.

-- consider whether NSW should implement a consumer safeguard that would require designated retailers to offer flat rate tariff structures to customers with smart meters.
+- whether NSW should implement a consumer safeguard that would require designated retailers to offer flat tariffs to customers with smart meters.